Reliable Linearized Phase Retrieval for Near-Field Antenna Measurements with Truncated Measurement Surfaces: Truncated Measurements with Incomplete Phase Information

 Whenever NF measurements on \textit{incomplete} measurement surfaces are acquired, e.g., on single planar or cylindrical surfaces, the reconstructed FF in the direction of the regions lacking measurement data is in general not valid.
 As the fields radiated in these directions do not have to be represented by the equivalent sources, the latter may be modified, i.e., reduced or truncated, leading to a smaller number of unknowns.
 However, it is not strictly necessary to modify the equivalent sources according to the measurement geometry and often not even possible without complicating the overall approach, e.g., in case of spherical vector wave functions~\cite{Hansen.2008}.
-In any case, it can happen that the truncated measurement samples are no longer sufficient to \textit{uniquely} determine, i.e., restrict, the equivalent sources and that so called \textit{non-radiating sources} $\vec z_{\mathrm{nr}}$ may occur.
+In any case, it can happen that the measurement samples in the truncated measurement region are no longer sufficient to \textit{uniquely} determine, i.e., restrict, the equivalent sources and that so-called \textit{non-radiating sources} $\vec z_{\mathrm{nr}}$ may occur.
 From a mathematical point of view, these sources reside in the null space of the operator $\mat A$, i.e., $\mat A \vec z_{\mathrm{nr}} = \vec 0$, and are, thus, not observable by the probe antennas.
+The term \enquote{non-radiating} only refers to fields at the measurement locations.
+While the sources do not generate any fields in the (truncated) measurement region, it is likely that they generate significant fields outside the actual measurement region.
 This artificial null space associated with truncated NF measurement setups can be avoided in at least three ways.
 First, a change of basis, e.g., via a truncated singular value decomposition (SVD), may be applied, allowing to represent the AUT in terms of radiating and non-radiating currents with respect to the available measurement samples, where only the radiating ones are employed in the solution process.
 Second, a regularized solver can be employed, which keeps the $\ell_2$-norm of the source coefficients small such that unobservable currents are suppressed.
 Third, artificial measurement entries of zero value can be added within the regions which have not been covered in the measurement process.
 By adding the corresponding rows in the forward operator, the dimension of the potential null space is reduced and a non-trivial null space in the forward operator (with influence on the radiated fields) is effectively avoided.
-Of course, this must be done in such a way that the field solution is not affected within the valid radiation directions.
+The spatial separation between the original samples and the artificial zero-field locations has to be chosen carefully.
+While a narrow gap ensures elimination of most parts of the null space, it represents a physically impossible field distribution and may deteriorate the accuracy of the retrieved FF in the valid radiation directions.